|

 It's updateable

-firmware v6.1 enables it to operate in both "standalone" mode (sensor data is processed before it is transmitted) as well as host mode (raw sensor data is transmitted).
-Standalone mode includes various sensor processing and mapping features such as gesture recognition that can be conveniently configured using one of our editors.
+firmware v6.3x enables it to operate in both "standalone" mode (sensor data is processed before it is transmitted) as well as host mode (raw sensor data is transmitted).
+Standalone mode includes various sensor processing and mapping features such as gesture recognition that can be conveniently configured using our EditorX software.
 Configure it with the editor and it will remember the settings after power down.
-If you need raw sensor data or if you need more sensor mapping or analysis complexity, use it in host mode in combination with a programming or analysis environment to process the sensor data.
+If you need raw sensor data or if you need more sensor mapping or analysis complexity, use it in host mode with our Link software or in combination with a programming or analysis environment to process the sensor data.

 Compatible